microdc/auto-jenkins/README.md

 ```
 5. Follow the instruction for 'Deploy on Kubernetes'

+**_Minikube tip_**
+_To upload a container you've already built on your laptop to your minikube deploy run the following.
+This is also means your builds persist across destruction of your minikube cluster_
+`docker save microdc/k8s-jenkins:local | (eval $(minikube docker-env) && docker load)`

 ## Deploy on Kubernetes
 1. Run kubectl to create the deployment and Jenkins Namespace.
 The containers wont run until the config is created below.
 ```